 - flotsam (n.)

-- c.1600, from Anglo-French floteson, from Old French flotaison "a floating," from floter "to float" (of Germanic origin; see float) + -aison, from Latin -ation(em).
-Spelled flotsen till mid-19c. when it altered, perhaps under influence of many English words in -some.
+- c.1600, from Anglo-French floteson, from Old French flotaison "a floating" (Modern French flottaison), from floter "to float, set afloat" (of Germanic origin; see flotilla) + -aison, from Latin -ation(em).
+Spelled flotsen in English till mid-19c. when it altered, perhaps under influence of many English words in -some.
+Folk-etymologized in dialect as floatsome.

 In British law, flotsam are goods found floating on the sea as a consequence of a shipwreck or action of wind or waves; jetsam are things cast out of a ship in danger of being wrecked, and afterward washed ashore, or things cast ashore by the sailors.
 Whatever sinks is lagan.
-Figurative use for "odds and ends" attested by 1861.
+Flotsam and jetsam figuratively for "odds and ends" is attested by 1861.